sebdelsol/esk8-ledstrip/README.md

 # Esk8
-Led strip controlled by an accelerometer for an eSK8
+Led strip controlled by an accelerometer for an eSK8, with basic companion app

 Hardware:
 * [Esk8 PCB](https://easyeda.com/seb.morin/esk8)